CraftAcademyLabs/ca_course/week3/portfolio_challenge/6_illustrations_with_undraw.md

 ![](react_portfolio_undraw_screen.png)

-An enthusiast of the service came up with the briliant idea to transform illustrations hosted on unDraw to React components.
+An enthusiast of the service came up with the brilliant idea to transform illustrations hosted on unDraw to React components.
 You can find [unDraw illustrations as React components](https://www.npmjs.com/package/react-undraw-illustrations) as and NPM package.

 My idea is that we use a few of the illustrations on our portfolio.